stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 <img lang="en" src="./assets/codeflow-ide-white-dots-cut.png" alt="CodeflowApp bot in action" style="width: 400px"/>

-Moreover, you will also see that dot on the tab in your browser do you remember that you have unsaved changes.
+Moreover, you will also see that dot on the tab in your browser to remind you that you have unsaved changes.

 :::warning